-I have been using Visual Studio for years.
-Every time I have had to diff two files I went to notepad++ or some other great text editor.
-However I have recently discovered that you can actually do this from Visual Studio - with a bit of tinkering.
+I have been using Visual Studio for years and every time I have had to diff two files I went to notepad++ or some other great text editor, however I have recently discovered that you can actually do this from Visual Studio - with a bit of tinkering.

 Tools.DiffFiles in the command window.
 I will give you an example: If you have a project with two classes like below: